 Voted the Best Beach in Australia (2015 TripAdvisor Travellers’ Choice Awards) and regularly rated amongst the world’s best, Whitehaven Beach is basically Mother Nature showing off.
-The idyllic combination of the most pure white sand you’ve ever squished between your toes and turquoise shaded flat water will assure you you’re on holidays.
+The idyllic combination of the purest white sand you’ve ever squished between your toes and turquoise shaded flat water will assure you that you’re on holidays.

 It is the perfect beach, especially if you’re a ‘sandphob’.
 The sand is super fine, with a high amount of silica so it doesn’t get hot and isn’t as prone to sticking in places you’d rather it didn’t.

 Then, when you’re ready to swap five stars for a million stars, book a national park campsite for a night of twinkling wonder.

 Just remember: photos are all you can take away with you.
 Whitehaven Beach has a World Heritage Listing which means it’s illegal to take any sand.
 So, snap away and print a pic when you get home to remember your magical day.Continue to 5 of 8 below.